(32 / 64 bit)

 Below: Using shape recognition, a triangle is drawn.

 The highlighter tool can be used to annotate over OKTOPUS objects, backgrounds, and, when Glass Mode is active, even desktop applications.
-Thickness can be adjusted using the menu bar along the bottom when the highlighter tool is active.
+Thickness and color can be adjusted using the menu bar along the bottom when the highlighter tool is active.

 Below: Highlighting text over a web browser.